 - Bacteriological analysis is routinely performed.
 It is reported based on the presence or absence of total and Escherichia coliform.
 Their presence indicates potential health risks for individuals exposed to this water.
-Loudoun Water tests for coliform bacteria at approximately 150 locations.
-Total coliform bacteria must not be present in more than five percent of monthly samples. - Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5) analysis is a quarterly monitoring requirement.
+Loudoun Water tests for coliform bacteria at a minimum of 150 locations monthly. - Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5) analysis is a quarterly monitoring requirement.
 Both of these can form in the water supply as chlorine reacts with organic matter.
 When ingested in large quantities, these chemicals are suspected human carcinogens, so we monitor for them closely.
 The legal limit for TTHMs is a specific location running annual average of 80 parts per billion (ppb).
 For HAA5, the limit is a specific location running annual average of 60 ppb.
-In 2015, Loudoun Water tested for TTHMs and HAA5 at eight locations. - Corrosion control parameters (orthophosphate and pH) are a semiannual monitoring requirement.
-By dosing the drinking water with a minimum of 0.50 ppm orthophosphate and maintaining a minimum pH of 6.5 the potential for corrosion of lead, copper and other metals is greatly reduced.
+Loudoun Water tests for TTHMs and HAA5 at eight locations throughout the distribution system. - Corrosion control parameters (orthophosphate and pH) are a semiannual monitoring requirement.
+By dosing the drinking water with a minimum of 0.90 ppm orthophosphate and maintaining a minimum pH of 6.5 the potential for corrosion of lead, copper and other metals is greatly reduced.
 Loudoun Water monitors for these corrosion parameters at multiple locations throughout the distribution system.